 Animal Allergy Types

 In addition to the itching, your dog will probably be experiencing some gastrointestinal problems such as diarrhea, vomiting, or excessive stomach growling.
-If you bring your dog to the veterinarian for a food allergy, they may be put on a special diet.
+If you bring your dog to the veterinarian for a food allergy, they may be put on a hypoallergenic diet such as one that's grain-free.
 If your dog has an allergic reaction to flea bites, they may seem excessively itchy.
 They may be itching all over their body, even throughout their tail.
 The areas they scratch might become scabbed.

 Lastly, your dog could have an allergic reaction that puts them in anaphylactic shock.
 This means they are severely allergic to something.
 If you don’t get this treated right away, it could be fatal.
 Some of the things dogs have had this reaction to include reactions to vaccines, bee stings, or being exposed to a new type of food.
 If you notice extreme swelling in their ears, eyes, lips, throat, or face, take them to the veterinarian immediately.